vamsikrishnakusetty555/Python-Fundamental-Programs/94. PATTERN - I/README.md

 5

-Sample Output 1:  (nOTE: YOU CAN REPLACE 'A' WITH '*')
+Sample Output 1:  (NOTE: YOU CAN REPLACE 'A' WITH '*')

 AAAAA